Lincoln County, Georgia

 ALL pets must be kept under control and on a leash.

 Ladders or power tools of any kind will not be allowed.

 STAY AWAY FROM ALL HIGH WALLS!

 NO RAPPELLING OFF OF ANYTHING!

 NEEDS TO BE OFF THE MOUNTAIN BY 6pm daily.

 Please protect our ability to field collect at Graves Mountain!

 Don't call after 8:00 PM or on Sunday please.

-Jr. will try to accommodate the dates you like, and provide directions to the site.
-You will need to meet with Jr. to fill out a release form or bring a signed form with you and present it to Jr. when you arrive, you can download a copy of the form below:
+Jr. will try to accommodate the dates you like and provide directions to the site.
+You will need to meet with Jr. to fill out a release form.

 The best time to visit the site is fall and winter.
 The summer can be very hot, many times over 100 degrees in the mine.
 Happy hunting!